MAVIS: Mathematical Visual Instruction Tuning with an Automatic Data Engine: Introduction

 \item \textbf{Diagram-language misalignment between vision encoders and LLMs.} Likewise, the vision-language pre-training stage of MLLMs also adopts natural image-caption pairs for cross-modal alignment.
 Due to the domain gap, while they can generate accurate captions for real-world images, but fall short of recognizing basic mathematical elements and narrating their relations.
-As compared in Figure~\ref{fig1} (b), even GPT-4V~\cite{openai2023gpt4v} produces low-quality descriptions for simple geometric figures and functions, indicating LLMs are not well aligned with the visual embedding space of math diagrams.
+As compared in Figure~\ref{fig1} (b), even GPT-4V~\citep{openai2023gpt4v} produces low-quality descriptions for simple geometric figures and functions, indicating LLMs are not well aligned with the visual embedding space of math diagrams.

-\item \textbf{Inaccurate mathematical reasoning with visual elements by MLLMs.} Referring to MathVerse~\cite{zhang2024mathverse}, incorporating the diagram input would adversely affect the reasoning quality of MLLMs compared to using only the text-only question.
-From their demonstrations, we observe the problem-solving process of GPT-4V and Gemini-Pro~\cite{team2023gemini} both suffer from low-quality chain-of-thought (CoT) reasoning accuracy.
-This demonstrates the incapability of MLLMs to leverage visual cues for precise mathematical problem-solving.
+\item \textbf{Inaccurate CoT reasoning capabilities with visual elements by MLLMs.} Referring to the CoT evaluation in MathVerse~\citep{zhang2024mathverse}, incorporating the diagram input would adversely affect the reasoning quality of MLLMs compared to using only the text-only question.
+As visualized in Figure~\ref{fig1} (c), we observe the problem-solving process of GPT-4V and Gemini-Pro~\citep{team2023gemini} both suffer from low-quality CoT reasoning accuracy.
+This demonstrates the incapability of MLLMs to leverage visual cues for precise step-by-step mathematical problem-solving.

 \end{enumerate}